wernerschuler/osTicket/README.md

 ---
 - **Remote desktop into the virtual machine you created:**
    - Copy the public IP address of the VM (Virtual machine) --> Start --> Search 'Remote Desktop Connection'
-   - Paste public IP address of VM --> More choices --> Use a different account --> Enter the username and password you created for the VM
+   - Paste the public IP address of the VM --> More choices --> Use a different account --> Enter the username and password you created for the VM

 <p>